 This page will give you some ideas on how to start your own Amida Shu Home Group.
-If you’d like to receive this as a Word document, email Satya.

 You may feel daunted by the prospect of starting a group from scratch, especially if you are beginning with little experience of Buddhism or of running a group, but with the ongoing support of your mentor and the Home Group resources you might be surprised at how you will begin to feel more confident, how much fun it might be, and how much you will gain from the experience.

 In order to have access to these resources you will already have contacted Amida Shu and been allocated a mentor – if not please do so.
 This will be an experienced member of Amida Shu who will have experience of running groups and, more importantly, will share the culture of Amida Shu.
 They will take you through the requirements of being a Home Group Leader and help you with the study materials.
 When you’re ready they will help you to decide how you’d like to structure your group and get it up and running.
 They will help you to infuse your group with Amida Shu spirit, and they will be there to support you as your group changes and grows and as issues arise that need dealing with.

 Traditionally, Amida Shu Buddhist groups around the world have all looked quite different.
 In Hawaii the Amida Shu group meets once a month and there is a separate group for children.
 In Malvern there is a Buddhist temple with a weekly schedule.
 Some groups focus on study, and some groups focus more on practice.

 In our school of Buddhism, we are encouraged to adapt to whatever the local population requires.
 The Dharma has a long history of changing its presentation depending on what conditions it finds itself in.
 The structure and feeling of your own Home Group will depend on your past experience and current interests, the kind of population in your local area, what premises are available, how much time you have and many more factors.